deeplearning4j/Arbiter/README.md

+# IMPORTANT: THIS REPOSITORY HAS BEEN ARCHIVED AND ARBITER HAS BEEN MOVED
+Arbiter has been migrated to a sub-module of the mono-repository here: https://github.com/deeplearning4j/deeplearning4j All future development will continue at that repository, which should be used for all issues and pull requests.

 # Arbiter

 A tool dedicated to tuning (hyperparameter optimization) of machine learning models.
 Part of the DL4J Suite of Machine Learning / Deep Learning tools for the enterprise.